The Man from Jupiter: Plot

 Sterling Archer (H. Jon Benjamin) drinks at a bar and after he unsuccessfully attempts to pick up a woman for sex, a man nearby laughs at Archer's incident.
 When Sterling threatens him, the man easily subdues him.
 Sterling suddenly realizes that the man is his idol, Burt Reynolds.
-After gushing to Burt about how much of a fan he is, Archer learns that—much to his horror—Burt is dating his mother Malory Archer (Jessica Walter).
+After gushing to Burt about how much of a fan he is, Archer learns that—much to his shock—Burt is dating his mother Malory Archer (Jessica Walter).
 A shocked Sterling passes out in the establishment, and by the next day is seen with a black eye.
 Sterling assumes that it was an "involuntary reaction".

 Malory informs Sterling that a group of Cuban hitmen have established a warrant against him, which makes Sterling even more irate.
 Burt then calls Malory and asks her out to a movie premiere that night.
 Later that day, however, Malory gets a letter from Reynolds, saying that he is leaving her for a younger woman and moving back "to Tinseltown".
 However, Lana Kane (Aisha Tyler) quickly figures out that the letter was written by Sterling himself (citing how no star actor uses the term "Tinseltown").
 She quickly figures out that Sterling visited Burt, knocking him out with knock-out gas, and taking him to his apartment.
 Lana, along with Cyril Figgis (Chris Parnell) and Ray Gillette (Adam Reed), go to try to reason with Sterling.
 Once there, they encounter the Cuban hit squad, who believe Gillette is the real Sterling based on the recon photo they have (taken during the events of "Honeypot") and a firefight begins.
 Meanwhile, Sterling holds Burt hostage, promising to never let him date his mother again, but he is interrupted by the firefight between the ISIS agents and the Cubans.
 As they drive off, Sterling prepares to go after them, but Burt says that Sterling won't be able to catch up to them and that he can.
 Sterling agrees to a bet: If Burt can't catch up to them, he will leave for Hollywood and never call Malory again, and if he does, he can be allowed to continue dating Malory.

 What follows is a hectic car chase that frightens Sterling some, despite Burt's expert driving that allows him to achieve many Hollywood driving stunts.
 During this, Burt tells Sterling that he needs to stop thinking of Malory as just his mother and rather think of her as a person with her own emotional (and sexual) needs and that he should think about her happiness and not his.
 This seems to sway Sterling and at that point, Burt has been able to catch up to the ISIS agents and the Cubans and saves the ISIS agents.
 The then group drives back to a heartbroken Malory.
 Sterling apologizes for writing the phony letter and Burt takes Malory on their date to the movie premiere.